 Unplug accessories when not in use

-Another simple way to make a big impact on your computer’s energy consumption is to turn off and unplug accessories when you aren’t using them.
+Another simple way to impact your computer’s energy consumption is to turn off and unplug accessories when you aren’t using them.

-Items like printers, external speakers, external hard drives, and even ring lights can drain power even when you aren’t using them.
+Items like printers, external speakers, hard drives, and ring lights can drain power even when you aren’t using them.

 To avoid phantom drain, you can unplug every device from the power source as soon as you’re done with it.

-Alternatively, smart plugs and power strips can give you the control you need to shut off power to each device individually without having to mess with cords and cables every time you need to print something.
+Alternatively, smart plugs and power strips can give you the control to shut off each device individually without messing with cords and cables whenever you need to print something.

 Bluetooth and WiFi

-Bluetooth and WiFi are two other computer accessories that drain your power.
-If you don’t need them, you can turn them off to save power.
+Bluetooth and WiFi are two other accessories that drain your battery.
+You can turn them off to save power if you don’t need them.